config4star/config4cpp/README.txt

 To build on Linux or Cygwin, run the following commands:

+	mkdir build; cd build
+	cmake ..
 	make

+Pass CMAKE_INSTALL_PREFIX to cmake during configure to set installation prefix.
+Binaries will be installed to $PREFIX/bin, libraries to $PREFIX/lib respectively.

 To build on Windows with Visual C++, run the following commands: